sosiristseng/blog-hexo-next/content/posts/devops/git-cmds.md

    git push
    ```

+#### Git filter repo

+[Git filter-repo](https://github.com/newren/git-filter-repo) is a versatile tool for rewriting history written in a single-file python script.

 ### Purge Git database entirely

 Erase all history in the Git repo to start over with all the current files.
 This also clears big file records in the Git database.